-Our web design and development process below outline’s the various procedures involved from start to finish in order to complete your web design project.
-We like to demystify the web design process for you while you can get busy running your business.
+My web design and development process below outline’s the various procedures involved from start to finish in order to complete your web design project.
+I like to demystify the web design process for you while you can get busy running your business.

 What are the key steps involved in our Web Design Process?

 Don’t let creating a new website, or updating the existing one be an overwhelming experience for your business or organisation.
-We break it down for you into a series of manageable steps that you can understand.
+Let me break it down for you into a series of manageable steps that you can understand.

 5 Step Website Design Process